mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So you have to know the world completely unfolded beyond silence.
 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?

 If I sit down and really do [zazen](glossary#zazen), then you believe concentration is the purpose of zazen.
 But I don’t think this is the purpose of zazen.
 The purpose of zazen is not to concentrate on breath, not to face something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.
 If so, is zazen just to sit down without doing anything?
 No, it doesn’t mean that.
 Because we have already [time and place], so-called karmic “monkey mind”.
 So you have to take care of accepting this, and then *positively* we have to take care of it.
 That’s why we say ... take care of your breath.
-And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is the big world, absolutely unfolded – beyond the name of concentration, name of zazen, name of practicer.
+And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is the big world absolutely unfolded – beyond the name of concentration, name of zazen, name of practicer.

-That is, Dogen Zenji says, total manifestation of the whole world.
+That is, Dogen Zenji says, the total manifestation of the whole world.
 Huge.

 ##### 50:31

 That is teaching coming from your back.
 This is teaching coming from a powerless power, that you can get from your practice.
-Behind the power, behind the effort, there is great power.
-Effort is not something you can create; [there is] power to teach or to understand behind this effort.
+Behind the effort, there is great power.
+Effort is not something you can create; there is power to teach or to understand behind this effort.
 Behind the effort means the world unfolded totally, beyond the name of concentration, name of practicer, name of [emptiness](glossary#śūnyatā) – whatever you say, it doesn’t hit the mark.
 Anyway, take off any clouds.
 And then what’s left?
 Nothing to say.

 So keep silent.
 Keep silent is what?
 Keep silent is not stumbling toward, it’s really working, which is called [zazen](glossary#zazen).
 You have to really work.

 ##### 51:55

-So that is Buddhistic silence; really silent.
+So that is [Buddhistic](glossary#buddhistic) silence; really silent.
 Silence is totally accepting your life, including the whole world.
 Just like touching a hair; if you touch a hair, that means touching the whole world.

 It is really true, because from where does your hair come?
-Your hair comes from you?
+Does your hair come from you?
 Or from the function of your body?
 Of course; but that’s still an answer, an explanation.
 But broadly speaking, your hair comes from where? *[unintelligible]* That’s great.

 That’s why it is important to see the hair; it’s very important.
 The human hair is maybe sort of like a person who gets a Ph.D.
 Is he great if you compare him with a first grade child?
 No, he is the same.
 Well, [it seems] maybe we have to give a whip until the whip touches the skin or the muscle.
 But this is your discrimination; touching the skin is exactly touching the hair and the whole body.
-So even though first grade child is great – wonderful person, human being, and we should totally accept and respect him – that is *what*?
+So even though the first grade child is great – a wonderful person, human being, and we should totally accept and respect him – that is *what*?
 Nothing to say.

 But right in the middle of silence you have to say something, because this is a human life.